Skip to content

 InferenceCache

 InferenceCache is a caching wrapper around a Workbench Endpoint.
-It's handy when an endpoint is slow to invoke and the same inputs show up across calls — the motivating example is the 3D molecular feature endpoint smiles-to-3d-descriptors-v1, which takes real time to generate conformers and force-field optimize each molecule.
+It's handy when an endpoint is slow to invoke and the same inputs show up across calls — the motivating example is the 3D molecular feature endpoint smiles-to-3d-fast-v1, which takes real time to generate conformers and force-field optimize each molecule.

 On each inference(df) call, rows whose cache-key value is already in the cache are served from S3, and only the new rows go to the underlying endpoint.
 Newly-computed rows are written back to the cache.
 The cache lives in a shared S3-backed DFStore, so once one person has computed a row, everyone gets it for free.